obaraelijah/transaction-monitoring-app/README.md

 This system evaluate policies and  send notifications via email when certain conditions are met

 # Tools & Services:
-- Django & DRF : for building the APIs
+- Django & DRF : For building the APIs
 - Docker & Docker compose: Containerization
 - Celery: For running background task asynchronously(e.g. sending email)
 - Rabbit MQ: A message broker for celery